Zytek Automotive: History

 When Zytek was founded in 1981 the initial company focus was on engine management systems for motorsport.

 By 1987 Zytek had expanded its operations to include race car engines as a specialty, working with teams and supporting championships such as the Le Mans Series, Formula 3000, Auto GP and the Renault FR3.5 Series.

 During the 1990s, Zytek also developed high power-density electric vehicle drivetrains, creating what was the highest power-density EV drivetrain at the time.
 Zytek's success in motorsport led to working with road cars on the Proto ESX HEV Series hybrid drivetrain design, and the creation of engine management systems for the Jaguar XJ220 sports car.
-This lead to further collaborations with automobile manufacturers.
+This led to further collaborations with automobile manufacturers.

 Zytek has been developing vehicle electrification and electronics for road vehicles since 1997.
-Its first notable project was the Aston Martin DB7 engine management system and it has since gone onto collaborate with Jaguar Landrover, Aston Martin, Rolls-Royce Bentley and Dodge.
+Its first notable project was the Aston Martin DB7 engine management system and it has since gone onto collaborate with Jaguar Land Rover, Aston Martin, Rolls-Royce Bentley and Dodge.
 In 2001 Zytek worked with GM to assist with the creation on a new concept hybrid truck, the electrification system offering fuel efficiency saving in day-to-day use as part of a turnkey hybrid development programme.

-Zytek converted one hundred Smart Fortwos to fully electric vehicles, which took part in UK market trials as lease vehicles from 2007 to 2009.
+In 2006, Zytek converted one hundred Smart Fortwo to fully electric vehicles, which took part in UK market trials as lease vehicles from 2007 to 2009.
 In 2009 Zytek developed a hydrogen fuel cell concept with Morgan, the EV3.
 The 70 kW integrated drivetrain installed in the Modec electric vehicle is designed and manufactured in house by Zytek, as well as the drivetrain in the E Vito Taxi.
 Zytek works with the EV conversion company RBW Classic Electric Cars to provide EV drivetrains.

-In 2017 Zytek collaborated with Audi on the key electrification technology for the Audi R8 E-Tron which set records for the fastest production electric car at the Nürburgring.
+In the early 2010s Zytek collaborated with Audi on the key electrification technology for the Audi R8 e-tron which set records for the fastest production electric car at the Nürburgring.
 The car was also featured in the Iron Man movie.